“Walking On Eggshells at Work and in Love”

 First of all, thank you to all of you who shared your stories and insight on work and life, the roadblocks, and also the successes in response to my last post.

 For an upcoming conference I am attending, I was asked to choose my favorite quote for my bio.
 Ironically it is, “Go the distance.”
 Maybe I subconsciously pick it because it’s what I hope and strive for.
-It’s kind of like when someone overweight gives themselves the Twitter handle “skinny girl,” if that makes any sense.
+It’s kind of like when someone with a few extra pounds gives themselves the Twitter handle “skinny girl,” if that makes any sense.

 On the work front the program director (head honcho) has a vulture eye on me, perhaps unsure of what I am actually doing and where I am heading.
 True, I often appear a bit jittery, overwhelmed by a self-created tsunami of side projects and ideas, a good number of which don’t actually involve my real job or the task at hand.